SAP Articles

 - Manufacturing Scheduling and MES

-It excels in scenarios where manufacturing overlaps with complex asset lifecycles or service delivery.
+It excels in environments where manufacturing overlaps with complex asset lifecycles or service delivery.

 Strengths & Limitations Strengths: